-Removal of PFAS from effluent with high levels of salt and COD
+Removal of PFAS from effluent containing high levels of salt and COD

 Return to the overview